kckuei/hashmap-final-project/README.md

 * For our OA implementation, we resize whenever the load  `λ ≥ 0.5`.

 ## Closing
 * Hash maps are up there with AVL's in terms of coolness!
+* Squirrels use hashmapping!
 * When I grow up (if I ever grow up), I want to be a hash table!